 I’m not a big sports fan.
 Notice I use the word sports, not sport.
 Sports is the American term.
 Sport is the European equivalent.
 I realize it’s the politically correct thing to emulate the Europeans, but frankly I see no reason for it.
 They wouldn’t be living so high on the hog if it weren’t for the USA saving their bacon in WWII, and freeing up their economies from the burden of military defense.
 Even so, Europe’s love affair with socialism has produced an economic and moral edifice that is in a state of decay — the ruins of a once-great Western Civilization.

 No, I don’t generally care for sports.
 I was one of those kids who was always picked last when my P.E. class had to choose teams.
 It’s not that I didn’t enjoy physical activity.
 I simply wasn’t as fast or as strong or as accurate as my contemporaries.
-When it came to any activity involving balls, I consistently lacked the skills to be competitive.
+When it came to any activity involving throwing, catching, bouncing, hitting or kicking a ball, I consistently lacked the skills to be competitive.
 Because of this failing, I was shunned by my fellows.
 Not being one to be outdone, I also shunned them, developing a contempt for the hero-worship mentality of sports enthusiasts.

 Even mediocre athletes fantasize winning the race, scoring the winning point, saving the game.
 And because of this fantasy, they worship their idols, the champions.
 They read all they can about them.
 They memorize copious amounts of statistics about them.
 They study them and aspire to be like them.
 When they watch their champions compete, they project themselves into the competition and experience their own vicarious victories and defeats — just by watching them.
 On the one hand, they are only observing the activities of others.
 On the other hand, they feel personally “involved”.